willgoldby/API-Documentation-for-GetMyWeather-API/Basic-outline-4_21.md

 # How do I make requests to GetMyWeather?

-To make a request, you will need to supply four values.
+##To make a request, you will need to supply four values.

+You will need to supply the following:
-- An origin point, in latitude and longitude
+ * An origin in latitude and longitude
-- Specificity in
+ * A numerical value that represent meters away from origin,
+ * The time in month/day/year format and the time in hr/minute format,
+ * An API key.

+### Origin point in latitude and longitude

+Provide latitude and longitude in the following format

+`<NN.NNNN>:<NN.NNNN>`

+For example, Leicester's latitude and longitude would be supplied as `52.6369:1.1398`.

+#### What if I only have zip code?
+Can I use that?

+If you do not have an origin in latitude and longitude, you will need to convert a user's location value into latitude and longitude before making a request to the API.
+Here is a reference link for converting location data: [How do I convert location into latitude and longitude]?(https://support.google.com/maps/answer/18539?co=GENIE.Platform%3DDesktop&hl=en)

+### Meters away from origin

+### Time

+### API Key
 ** Do more than tell developers what they can expect within those ranges.
 'If you do this, this will happen.
 If you put too small of a location, you will get x returned.'
 I need to tell developers of the CONSEQUENCES of their calls for all the parameters. **